tkurtbond/tkurtbond.github.io/posts/2020/05/03/customizing-pandoc-ms-output-with-a-lua-filter.rst

 characters, and follow this with a new Str element that has the leading NO-BREAK SPACE characters removed.

-Here is the Lua filter:
+Here is the Lua filter, :file:`classify-rst-ms.lua`:

 .. code:: lua